Chances are, 50 percent of our daily activities aren’t worth doing:

 And what about the books you want to read?
 The educational/inspiring videos you want to watch?
 The skills you want to develop?
 The people you want to build relationships with?

 You can’t.
-Because you’re wasting an incredible amount of time scrolling on Facebook and Instagram, and a lot of time-wasting activities.
+Because you’re wasting an incredible amount of time scrolling on Facebook and Instagram, and so many time-wasting activities.

-I used to believe that we don’t have enough time to do what we love and pursue our dreams.
+I used to believe we don’t have enough time to do what we love and pursue our dreams.

 But over the years, I realized it’s not true at all.

-Some people, though, experience circumstances beyond their control — they’re having a baby, they’re sick or they’re caring a sick loved one, they don’t have freedom because of their parents or culture, and so on.
+Some people, though, experience circumstances beyond their control — they’re having a baby, they’re sick or they’re caring for a sick loved one, they don’t have freedom because of their parents or culture, and so on.
 This is when they change priorities.
 And there’s nothing wrong with that either.

 On the other hand, some people are just distracted by other things they forget what they truly want to achieve or become.

 And that’s the sad part of the story.